MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/tutorial.md

 > [!NOTE]
 > When calculating percentages, convert at least one of the integer values in the division with [todouble() or toreal()](todoublefunction.md).
 This will ensure that you don't get truncated results due to integer division.

-### Calculate percentage using a variable
+### Calculate percentage based on table size

 To compare the number of storms by event type to the total number of storms in the database, you'll need to first save the total number of storms in the database as a variable.

 Since [tabular expression statements](#tabular-expression-statements) return tabular results, use the [toscalar()](toscalarfunction.md) function to convert the tabular result of the `count()` function to a scalar value.
-Then, the numeric value can be used in the subsequent calculation.
+Then, the numeric value can be used in the percentage calculation.

 > [!div class="nextstepaction"]
 > <a href="https://dataexplorer.azure.com/clusters/help/databases/Samples?query=H4sIAAAAAAAAA1WOwQrCMBBE74X+wx4TKRrP4km8F+wPpHERJemWzUao+PG2UWg8zuPNMB4FOhLrL0IcIhxBKDrrLatMzk8cJMIbYgrB8v2F4CgNorQ+1FWh1FXpZHZaxHnxV4B++vJuGnHRR6YHOllhU/QaaJHdnOwN86srpd6jWg0Nu7/rG9gbszUfSEMd+dIAAAA=" target="_blank">Run the query</a>